-- A. The company has elected to classify equity investments that are considered to be strategic investments as financial assets at fair value through other comprehensive income.
-The fair value of such investments amounted to \$50,000 and \$0 as at December 31, 2022 and 2021, respectively. - B. For the years ended December 31, 2022 and 2021, the company recognized in financial assets at fair value through other comprehensive income, the amount of comprehensive profit and loss is \$0. - C. As at December 31, 2022 and 2021, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the financial assets at fair value through other comprehensive income held by the company was \$50,000 and \$0, respectively. - D. Information relating to credit risk of financial assets at fair value through other comprehensive income is provided in Note 12(2), respectively.
+- A. The Company has elected to classify equity investments that are considered to be strategic investments as financial assets at fair value through other comprehensive income.
+The fair value of such investments amounted to \$11,860 and \$50,000 as of December 31, 2023 and 2022, respectively. - B. For the years ended December 31, 2023 and 2022, the Company recognized in financial assets at fair value through other comprehensive income, the amount of comprehensive loss was \$38,140 and \$0, respectively. - C. As of December 31, 2023 and 2022, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the financial assets at fair value through other comprehensive income held by the Company was \$11,860 and \$50,000, respectively. - D. Information relating to credit risk of financial assets at fair value through other comprehensive income is provided in Note 12(2), respectively.